inflow-logo

 Similar to CallRail, AvidTrak’s Toll Free or Local Call Tracking Numbers can be dynamically inserted into a page (using a snippet of JavaScript code) or simply hard coded onto a page.
 And their pricing starts at just $2.00 per month (phone number monthly rental rate) and increases at $0.07/minute for toll numbers and $0.06 per minute for local (you can also reference their full list of prices based on country if you’re outside of the US).

-CallTrackingMetrics *(Affiliate Link) is another provider we’ve looked at for eCommerce clients.
-One of the specific highlight features of CallTrackingMetrics, when it comes to eCommerce, is that it also has a Shopify plugin.
-Which means your sales and support team can see customers’ information (including their complete order history and even how they found your store) right away.
+CallTrackingMetrics is another provider we’ve looked at for eCommerce clients.
+One of the specific highlight features of CallTrackingMetrics, when it comes to eCommerce, is that it also has a Shopify integration — which means your sales and support team can see customers’ information (including their complete order history and even how they found your store) right away.
 This can be incredibly beneficial for brands that sell complicated or customizable products that might require a little more engagement to ensure customer satisfaction.

 Although their pricing comes in a little higher, starting at $19/month plus usage for small businesses, the platform offers a variety of features in a relatively easy to use dashboard.
 Additionally, users can view reports that help you understand which of your campaigns are driving phone leads so you can get a clear view of your ROI.